 SOC 415 - Sociology of Globalization (3 hrs) Critical exploration of the processes of modernization and globalization and their impact on cultures, economies, and environments of developing societies.
 Topics include history and theories of development and case studies that examine the linkages among gender, class, culture, and development.

 SOC 435 - Sociology of Social Movements (3 hrs) This course explores various organized movements for social change.
 Questions addressed include the origins and causes of such movements, the cultural, social and political contexts that impact movements, how movements mobilize people to become active, and strategies and tactics.
 Other topics include organizational factors and resource mobilization, social networks, collective identity and community building, social movement framing (i.e. persuasive rhetoric and argumentation), ideology, the decline of movements, and what "success" means for a social movement.
 The department strongly recommends that the following 400-level courses be reserved for those who have taken several sociology courses and have junior or senior standing, or have permission of the instructor.
 Prerequisites: SOC 300 and SOC 333 or permission of instructor.

 WS 340 - Special Topics (1-3 hrs) Pre-announced special areas addressed in seminar format, laboratory work, or practicum.
 May be taken twice for credit.
 Prerequisites: WS 200.

 WS 499 - Independent Study (1-3 hrs) Readings and/or individual research in an area of specialized interest to both student and instructor.
 Prerequisites: WS 200 and permission of instructor.

 Special Topics may be included in this area.
-(Examples include EH 440 Special Studies: Stein and Hemingway.
-See an advisor for a current list.)
+Examples include PHL 403: Advanced Moral Philosophy: Care Ethics; CM 340 Rap, Communication, and Hip-Hop Culture; EH 440 Special Studies: Stein and Hemingway.
+See an advisor for a current list.